na-na-hi/renget/archive/ProdiAgy.md

 ##PINK = D_COEF 1 | CYAN = D_COEF 2 | THANOS = D_COEF 3

 ####USE D_COEF TO SCALE LR (SHOULD ONLY BE DONE UNTIL YOU FIND A GOOD STARTING LR FOR YOUR DATASET AND OTHER SETTINGS)
-####USE WEIGHT_DECAY IF OUTPUT BECOMES OVERPOWERING TOO SOON AND YOU DONT WANT TO LOWER STEPS.
+####USE WEIGHT_DECAY AND REGULARIZATION/PRIOR_WEIGHT_LOSS IF OUTPUT BECOMES OVERPOWERING TOO SOON AND YOU DONT WANT TO LOWER STEPS.
 ####USE MIN_SNR_GAMMA: LOWER = TEXTURE OVER STRUCTURE; HIGHER = STRUCTURE OVER TEXTURE; 0 = DISABLED.
 ####USE ETA_MIN IF LR GOES DOWN TO UNWISE VALUES TOO SOON AND YOU DONT WANT TO INCREASE STEPS.
 ####ALL THE ABOVE CAN MAKE YOUR D*LR SPIKE DIFFERENTLY, ALONG WITH REPETITIONS, EPOCHS, BATCH SIZE AND GRADIENT ACCUMULATION.